-In addition, the consent of the BH Parliamentary Assembly, which under Article III.2.d of the Constitution is required for Entity agreements, has not been sought or obtained.
+In addition, the consent of the BH Parliamentary Assembly, which under Article III.2.d of the Constitution is required for Entity agreements, has not been sought or obtained (cf. below under Trade Agreement for the question whether a trade agreement may be an agreement on special parallel relations).